EricWay1024/Computational-AT-mini-project/main.typ

     (tau_3 >= tau_1) &mapsto ((a, b) |-> a), \
     (tau_3 >= tau_2) &mapsto id_(FF^2). \
   $
-  There is no non-trivial face relation composition in $K$, so $cC$ is easily seen to be a cosheaf.
+  There is no non-trivial coface relation composition in $K$, so $cC$ is easily seen to be a cosheaf.

   We then define morphism $Phi : FK -> cC$ as follows: $Phi_(tau_1) = id_FF$, $Phi_(tau_2) (a) = (a, 0)$ and $Phi_(tau_3) (a) = (a, 0)$.
   Since the following diagram commutes